ankitects/anki-manual/src/importing/text-files.md

 ### Notetype Column

-Usually, all notes from a file will be mapped to a single notetype, and you may choose which column should be mapped to which field of that notetype.
+Usually, all notes from a file will be mapped to a single note type, and you may choose which column should be mapped to which field of that note type.

-That changes, if there is a column with notetype names or ids.
-This allows to import notes with different notetypes, and their fields will be mapped implicitly:
+That changes, if there is a column with note type names or ids.
+This allows to import notes with different note types, and their fields will be mapped implicitly:
-The first regular column is used for the first field of any note regardless of its notetype, the second regular column for the second field, and so on.
+The first regular column is used for the first field of any note regardless of its note type, the second regular column for the second field, and so on.
-A 'regular column' here being a column that does not contain special information like decks, tags, notetypes or GUIDs.
+A 'regular column' here being a column that does not contain special information like decks, tags, note types or GUIDs.

 ### Deck Column